Prae-Flott/tutorial/ubuntu24_04_tutorial.md

 - To connect the robot to the local Server, we have provided WiFi for local servers:

   **WIFI name at chair ASM:** `ASM_RoboFlott`, **Password:** `roboflott123`

+- For the Server edition, you shall able to do these steps through Edit Setting in the imager.

 - After installing the OS, it will be nice if you can update the time manually, with an example
 ```